Buying real estate is a major step that involves the legal transfer of property from one person to another.

 The Form 1 must be available to buyers before the auction date if a property is being sold at auction.

-A Form 1 generally covers similar information to NSW’s Schedule 1 Prescribed Documents, so an independent inspection report is also recommended.
+A Form 1, as part of the Contract of Sale South Australia, generally covers similar information to NSW’s Schedule 1 Prescribed Documents, so an independent inspection report is also recommended.

-The vendor disclosure requirements are different again in the Australian Capital Territory.
+The vendor disclosure requirements are different again in the Australian Capital Territory, and what constitutes a contract of sale ACT varies slightly.

-In the ACT, vendors are required to provide documents prior to sale which can include an assessment of the physical condition of the property, an asbestos assessment report, and any restrictions to development on the land, an energy efficiency rating statement, and a pest inspection report.
+In the nation’s capital, for a contract of sale of land ACT vendors are required to provide documents prior to sale which can include an assessment of the physical condition of the property, an asbestos assessment report, and any restrictions to development on the land, an energy efficiency rating statement, and a pest inspection report.

-In Queensland, Tasmania, Western Australian and Northern Territory…
+Contract of Sale Queensland, Tasmania, Western Australian and Northern Territory

-In the remaining states and territories, there isn’t a legal vendor disclosure requirement involved in a Contract of Sale, however it is important to understand that any material facts about a property are legally required to be disclosed by the seller.
+In the remaining states and territories, there isn’t a legal vendor disclosure requirement involved in a property sale contract, however it is important to understand that any material facts about a property are legally required to be disclosed by the seller.

 Material facts include anything that the seller knows about a property which may impact a buyer’s desire to buy the property – that is, if the seller knows the property has had significant termite damage or it is a property stigmatised by an unsavoury event such as a suicide or a murder.

-- Queensland – Bodies corporate should provide relevant information for townhouses, apartments and units.
-Again, the Queensland Office of Fair Trading advises buyers to carry out independent inspections especially building and pest reports given the prevalence of termites.
-A Contract of Sale must have a warning statement in it.
+In the sunshine state bodies corporate should provide relevant information for townhouses, apartments and units in the standard contract of sale Qld.
+Again, the Queensland Office of Fair Trading advises buyers to carry out independent inspections, especially building and pest reports given the prevalence of termites.
+A standard Contract of Sale QLD must have a warning statement in it.
 This statement must appear directly above the place where the buyer signs the contract.

-- Western Australia – Sellers aren’t required to provide a disclosure statement to any prospective buyers, but should prepare a seller’s disclosure statement for their agent.
-The statement covers the seller’s knowledge about many important areas affecting the use and value of their property.
+Sellers aren’t required to provide a disclosure statement to any prospective buyers but should prepare a seller’s disclosure statement for their agent.
+The disclosure statement in contract of sale WA covers the seller’s knowledge about many important areas affecting the use and value of their property.
 Buyers should always look to cross-check information with the title, council and your conveyancer or solicitor.

 Intuitive Finance – the smart choice